kpeeters/cadabra2/JUPYTER.rst

 										-DCMAKE_INSTALL_PREFIX=${HOME}/miniconda3
 										..

-you should see that it has configured using the Conda Python; look for the `Configuring Python` block, which should be something like::
+You should see that it has configured using the Conda Python; look for the `Configuring Python` block, which should be something like::

     -------------------------------------------